 Writing Skills

 Writing can be one of the most challenging aspects of English Studies, as it requires students to thoughtfully and carefully organize ideas, apply grammar and vocabulary skills, and communicate clearly with their readers.
-Many students struggle with recognizing different types of essays, starting them, integrating evidence from texts and resources, and revising their work to ensure it's error-free.
 These challenges can lead to decreased engagement towards writing and an underdevelopment of confidence in their literary skills.
-However, with the use of videos, teachers can help provide support for students by addressing these difficulties and providing step-by-step models of the writing process that students can follow along with and revisit for additional review.
-For instance, a video tutorial can help break down for students how to structure an introduction for their essay, the information required, the length, and strategies that they can apply to get started.
-By providing clear, visual guidance and the ability to revisit each step, videos help students approach writing tasks with greater confidence, clarity, and independence.
+However, with the use of mobile videos, teachers can support students by addressing these difficulties and providing step-by-step models of the writing process that students can use independently and review for additional understanding.
+For instance, a short-form mobile video tutorial on YouTube or TikTok can help break down for students how to structure an introduction for their essay, the information required, the length, and strategies that they can apply to get started.
+By providing clear, visual guidance and the ability to revisit each step, mobile videos help students approach writing tasks with greater confidence, clarity, and independence.

 Public Speaking: